genFD/code-journey-intro/projects/01-HTML-CSS/02-wine-festival-schedule/wine-festival-schedule.readme.md

 ## Learning Goal

-- Use your knowledge of the HTML `<table>` element to present information in a two-dimensional table.
+- Apply knowledge of the HTML `<table>` element to present information in a two-dimensional table.

 ## Overview